-I have guest lectured at Trinidad and Tobago Hotel and Tourism Institute, taught Graphic Design at YTEPP, and most recently been added to NEDCO/ETIIC’s roster of facilitators for their Business Development workshop series, my specific areas being ‘Information Technology‘ and ‘Social Media Strategy’.
-In July of 2012, I was a coach in the area of Digital Marketing and Branding’ at the Caribbean’s second and Trinidad and Tobago’s first ‘Startup Weekend’.
+In July of 2012, I was a coach in the area of Digital Marketing and Branding at the Caribbean’s second and Trinidad and Tobago’s first ‘Startup Weekend’.
+I have guest lectured at Trinidad and Tobago Hotel and Tourism Institute, taught Graphic Design at YTEPP, and lectured at NEDCO/ETIIC for their ‘Social Media Strategy’ workshop in 2013.
 I’ve written for Entrepreneur Spirit Caribbean, a quarterly magazine, in the areas of design/branding and marketing.
 I have also been a featured web developer on the WordPress sanctioned community website: codepoet.com: http://build.codepoet.com/2012/09/27/janessa-mckell-interview/.

 My experiences have made me confident about stamping my name on everything I do, having re-branded my business in the latter part of 2013.
 J.M.T.M.
 (JM™) are the initials in my full name, but the play on letters utilise the ‘trademark’ symbol.
-It is intentional and is meant to exemplify what I teach my clients and students about consistency in branding.
 To use my name means I have to guarantee quality, as my eternal reputation rests on it.

-When I’m not eye-level with a pen, brush or computer, I can be found riding, running, swimming or tinkering with dumbbells.
+When I’m not eye-level with a computer, I can be found running, reading or writing poetry, prose or songs.